pbjer/hedi/README.md

 #### Stringer
 Hedi's EDI types implement the `String() string` stringer interface for simple string serialization.

-To override the default delimiters, you can use `DString(d hedi.Delimiters) string`, which stringer depends on under the hood.
+To override the default delimiters, you can use `DString(d hedi.Delimiters) string`, which Stringer depends on under the hood.
 ```go
 segments := hedi.Segments{{
   ID: "ST",